Sunday, June 8, 2014

 Of course, most, if not all, of the year-round and summer attractions are always an option, many of them free of charge.
 The District has plenty to offer including the monuments, many museums, river cruises, water sports and other events.

 It is important to note that due to heightened security, getting into the National Mall for any of the events will require going through a security check.
-Additionally, July in Washington can be very warm, so dress appropriately and plan to drink lots of water.
+Additionally, July in Washington can be very warm, so dress appropriately, wear comfy shoes and plan to drink lots of water.

 Northern Virginia Washington, DC, USA